-That’s why we’ve written to a primary school in Scotland, asking it to end chick-hatching projects.
-A member of the public contacted us about the project, in which eggs were brought into classrooms to hatch, with concerns about animal welfare and possible risks to the children’s health because of bacteria such as E coli and salmonella, which are often carried by birds.
+That’s why PETA supporters often writes to primary schools, asking them to end chick-hatching projects.
+In these projects, eggs are brought into classrooms to hatch, and parents rightfully have concerns about animal welfare and possible risks to the children’s health because of bacteria such as E coli and salmonella, which are often carried by birds.

 In these programmes, many of the baby birds become sick or deformed because their needs are not met during incubation and after hatching.
 Their organs can stick to the sides of the shells because the eggs are often not rotated properly.
 If the heat at the school is turned off on the weekends, the embryos can become crippled or die in the shell.
 Eggs often hatch on weekends when no one is in the school.

 When hatching projects are over, most of the chicks, particularly the males, end up being put back into the factory-farm system and killed, disposed of at poultry markets or even fed to reptiles.

 Do teachers tell their wide-eyed pupils exactly what will happen to the adorable chicks after they’ve hatched?
 Do they show them images like this (a photo taken at an egg factory farm where male chicks are literally thrown away with the rubbish)?
 We suspect not.

 The lessons these kinds of projects teach children are neither educational nor compassionate, since they often cause animals to suffer and treat living beings as disposable commodities.